Satellite Phones Explained

 Which satellite phone network suits you?

-There are three main satellite networks that offer satellite phones in Australia.
-These are Iridium, Thuraya and Inmarsat, and while each network will work in Australia, each network has its own benefits.
+There are two main satellite networks that offer satellite phones in Australia.
+These are Iridium and Inmarsat, and while each network will work in Australia, each network has its own benefits.

 Iridium